Navratri is here and definitely, it’s the time to celebrate. Yes, this auspicious festival of 9 days is one of India’s most loved festivals.

 Do not deep fry.
 Coconut oil has less fat that makes this dish healthier.

-TruWeight’s health tip: Include vegetables such as coriander leaves, green chillies.
+TruWeight’s health tip: Include vegetables such as coriander leaves, green chilies.

 3. Barnyard Millet Rice or Samvat Rice